A new model of care for Wigan

 The joint venture came about as a result of discussions with the commissioner at Wigan Council about the challenges and possibilities of delivering care services in their local area.

-Rachel Peacock, our CEO, explains: “We were discussing how Making Space could support Wigan Council’s new Deal for Adult Social Care and Wellbeing, which is change in how we work.
+Rachel Peacock, our CEO, explains: “We were discussing how Making Space can support Wigan Council’s new Deal for Adult Social Care and Wellbeing, which is a radical change in how we work.

 “Joanne Willmot, assistant director of adult health and social care at Wigan Council suggested we talk to Helen as she believed our values and ambitions aligned.
 We had already worked with Helen previously to embed person-centred care plans so we already had a relationship to build upon.”

-Upon learning about Helen’s new model for care, centred around small, locally-based and self-organising teams, Rachel could see the potential for a great partnership.
+After the commissioner’s reintroduction, it has been very much a provider-led partnership.
+Upon learning about Helen’s new model for care, centred around small, locally based and self-organising teams, Rachel could see the potential for a great partnership opportunity.

 "We are about to open a joint Wigan office in Ashton-in-Makerfield, which will see our two workplace cultures operating alongside each other on a daily basis.